Interlisp/online/docs/Demo_mode.md

 In addition to the *start* query parameter, Demo mode supports the *notecards=1* and *rooms=1* query parameters.
 If these query parameters are included in the Demo mode URL, then NoteCards (and/or Rooms) will be automatically started when Online Medley runs, in addition to the start-script.

 Any of the query parameters (start, notecards, rooms) can be left off, with the expected change of function.
-For example, htpps://online.interlisp.org
+For example, https://online.interlisp.org/demo?notecards=1 will automatically login as guest and start notecards - but not run any start-script.